Layer7-Community/Utilities/gateway-init-container-examples/readme.md

 This level of access is generally (and should be) restricted presenting a low level of risk.
 If you are looking for an alternative to bootstrap for your MySQL-backed Gateway deployment then Restman is the best approach.

-***NOTE:*** The install process automatically sets license.accept to true.
-By using this example you accepting the license agreement.
+***NOTE: The install process automatically sets license.accept to true.
+By using this example you accept the license agreement.***

 ### Examples
 There are 2 examples that you can use to get started.
 Each example provides a values file for the Gateway Helm Chart to simplify trying these options out.